Empower the Content Author in Drupal

 Typically, each part of the page is created or managed by different members of your website team.
 The developers that originally created your site will have set up your header and menu, for example.
 You might have a trained IT member of your team tasked to create and place blocks in the sidebars as needed.
 Then, when a content author publishes an article, those blocks appear as planned on the article.

 A setup like this taxes your IT team and limits your content authors.
-Let’s explore how content types, fields, and views can empower your authors to influence the block that appear in the sidebars from article to article.
+Let’s explore how content types, fields, and views can empower your authors to influence the block that appears in the sidebars from article to article.

 Planning Your Blocks